14 October 2016

 What have your successes been over the last few weeks?

 A significant accomplishment I have had over the last week is planning my first GSK event and it being a success!

 What have you learnt?

-I have learned much more about the products that GSK make by seeing the production lines at first hand on site.
+I have learned much more about the products that GSK make by seeing the production lines first-hand on-site.
 It makes me happy to be part of a company that is helping to improve the quality of so many people’s lives worldwide!
-I have also boosted my organisation skills and practiced speaking to a large number of people.
+I have also boosted my organisation skills and practised speaking to a large number of people.

 Tell us something exciting about GSK we wouldn’t know!

 GSK has recently announced our new CEO, Emma Walmsley who will start in April 2017.
 Emma will take over Andrew Witty who has been our CEO for 9 years.
 I am excited to be an employee within the business whilst this change is made.

 What sort of lunches do you have at GSK?

 Within GSK House there are many different options for lunch as more than 3000 people work there.
 I often go to the deli bar but as a treat, there is an onsite Ramen restaurant which is delicious.